delatech/moo-php/README.md

 This is a very early stage implementation, I've released it because I've got to the point where I feel it's usable, and could do with more eyes on it.

+This is one developer's crazed thrashings after consuming one too many cups of tea over a long weekend.
+It is in no way, shape, or form derived from any internal stuff at Moo, or representative of anything that might happen at Moo.
+It is not supported by Moo.
+Blah, blah, etc. Basically, if it explodes, don't contact Moo.

 Usage
 -----
 There's an example called packManipulator.php in the examples directory.
 It sets up the API client and creates a